ryu-compin/pwa4wp/readme.txt

 After version 1.1.2,
 Multi sites are supported.
-You can difer the PWA installation popup shown in browser default and add your own installation button on your sites.
+You can defer the PWA installation popup shown in browser default and add your own installation button on your sites.

 ### STEP1
 #### Configure Manifest